Huang Zhongli: Biographical Introduction and Historical Accounts, Major Works and Academic Contributions

-TCM Knowledge:Prominent Ancient Herbalists ✵Huang Zhongli: A herbalist in the Ming Dynasty, he studied Shang Han Lun (the Treatise on Cold-induced Diseases) since childhood.
-He lived from the late 14th to early 15th century and is the author of the 10-volume book 《傷寒類證》(Shang Han Lei Zheng, or the Classified Syndromes of Shang Han.), which collects his studies on Shang Han Lun (the Treatise on Cold-induced Diseases).
+TCM Knowledge:Prominent Ancient Herbalists ✵Huang Zhongli: A herbalist of the Ming dynasty, he studied the Shang Han Lun (Treatise on Cold-Induced Diseases) from childhood.
+He lived from the late 14th to the early 15th century and is the author of the 10-volume book Shang Han Lei Zheng (Classified Syndromes of Shang Han), which compiles his studies on the Shang Han Lun.

 Brief Introduction

-Popular name: 黃仲理 (Huáng Zhònglǐ)English Name: Huang Zhongli, or Zhongli Huang (Given/Family)
+Popular Name: 黃仲理 (Huáng Zhònglǐ)English Name: Huang Zhongli (family name first) or Zhongli Huang (given name first)

-Main works: 《傷寒類證》(Shang Han Lei Zheng, or the Classified Syndromes of Shang Han.).
+Main Works: 《傷寒類證》(Shang Han Lei Zheng, or Classified Syndromes of Shang Han).

-Representative works: Shang Han Lei Zheng (the Classified Syndromes of Shang Han.).
+Representative Works: Shang Han Lei Zheng (Classified Syndromes of Shang Han).

-黃仲理Huáng Zhònglǐ Huang Zhongli, a herbalist from the Ming Dynasty.
-He was from Ma'anshan in Xiangxi, and little is known about his life.
-He lived from the late 14th to early 15th century.
-He studied Shang Han Lun (The Treatise on Cold-induced Diseases) from a young age.
+黃仲理Huáng Zhònglǐ Huang Zhongli was a Ming dynasty herbalist from Ma’anshan in Xiangxi.
+Little is known about his life.
+He lived from the late 14th to the early 15th century and studied the Shang Han Lun (Treatise on Cold-Induced Diseases) from a young age.

 References: